Vicky-Hunt-Lab/stepRNA/README.md

 For more information:
 - Go to [FAQs](https://github.com/bmm514/stepRNA/blob/master/FAQs.md) to see commonly asked quesitons
-- Loo at the [USER MANUAL](URL_LINK) to see detailed instructions and all of the available options
+- Look at the [USER MANUAL](URL_LINK) to see detailed instructions and all of the available options

 If you use stepRNA in your work please cite: